tomalbrc/filament/docs/src/content/block-properties.md

 Defaults to `0`

 ### `transparent`:
 Flag indicating whether the block is transparent.
-Transparent blocks don't block light
+Transparent blocks don't block light.

 Defaults to `false`

+### `isSuffocating`
+Flag wether the block causes suffocation damage.
+The default is unset.

+### `jumpFactor`
+Allows to change the bounciness or stickiness of the block.
+Set to a value below 1 to make the block act like honey, and above 1 to make it bouncy.

+Defaults to `1.0`

 ### `allowsSpawning`:
 Flag indicating whether mobs can spawn on this block.